BigBang1112/maniascript-sharp/README.md

 ### Library inclusions

-Standard library inclusions are hardcoded.
+Standard library inclusions are hardcoded (may change in the future).

 Custom library inclusions are defined with the `IncludeAttribute`.

+### Types

+The mappings are as following:

 ### Constants